 As a family lawyer, he is experienced in managing cases involving divorce, child custody, modifications, and high conflict disputes.
 He is familiar with the unique needs in mid-to-high asset divorce.
 He routinely represents young professionals, established professionals, business owners, executives, and stay-at-home spouses.
 He works closely with financial advisors, accountants, and therapists to provide a full spectrum of services and assistance for clients.

 Tyler’s community involvement includes serving on a non-profit board that was ranked on Business Record’s Book of Lists as one of the top-25 most influential boards in the Des Moines metro area and the Downtown Des Moines Chamber of Commerce.
-Currently, Tyler serves as vice president of a non-profit board dedicated to children’s mental health.
+Currently, Tyler serves as president of a non-profit board dedicated to children’s mental health.
 He regularly provides media outlets and professional organizations with commentary on Iowa law.

 - Family Law Seminar, Iowa State Bar Association, October 2019